The Definitive Guide to Different Types of Running Shoes: Stability, Neutral, and More

 How to Find Your Perfect Pair

 Pronation refers to the way your foot rolls inward when it strikes the ground.
-And pronation affects your running.
+It affects your running.
 A slight roll is normal, but many runners overdo it in one direction.
 These are categorized under two main pronation types: overpronation and underpronation.
 Your arch type or foot type can make a difference.
-People with low arches tend toward excessive pronation.
-While people with high arches tend toward excessive supination.
+People with low arches tend toward overpronation, while those with high arches tend toward underpronation.

 Choosing shoes according to pronation type may help each foot land in an ideal position.
 This should help you distribute force coming through the ground, which may prevent pain and injury.
 Not to mention, the right shoe gives you a more comfortable run.